GNOME/gimp/devel-docs/README.md

-We also welcome design updates as a whole (anyone willing to work on this should discuss with us and propose something) and obviously fixes on existing icons or adding missing icons.
+We also welcome design updates as a whole (anyone willing to work on this should discuss with us and propose something) and obviously fixes on existing icons or adding missing icons while keeping consistent styling.

 See the dedicated [icons documentation](icons.md) for more technical information.